-One type of hair loss not often known by the public is shock loss after surgery.
-The shock loss is a result of stress to the scalp during surgery such as the stress due to inflammation and healing.
-It can begin anywhere from a few days to a few months after a hair transplant surgery.
-The loss is seen in the area where hair grafts are implanted around existing natural hair.
+One type of hair loss that is not as well-known by the public is shock loss after surgery.
+In general, shock loss is a result of stress to the scalp during surgery such as the stress that results from inflammation and healing.
+The shock loss process can begin anywhere from a few days to a few months after hair transplant surgery.
+The loss is normally seen in the area of the scalp where hair grafts are implanted around existing natural hair.

 Will My Hair Grow Back After the Shock Loss?

-New hairs will start to grow and emerge from the scalp 3-4 months after the hair transplant procedure.
-Unfortunately, all of the fallen hairs due to shock loss will not grow back at the same rate so at times it could be a year, or even more, before the final results of the transplant become visible.
+New hairs will start to grow and emerge from the scalp 3-4 months after a hair transplant procedure.
+Unfortunately, all of the hairs that fall out due to shock loss will not grow back at the same rate so it could be a year, or even more, before the final results of the hair transplant become visible.
 The different speeds at which the hairs mature and grow are a natural part of the healing process.

-Shock hair loss is a common side effect of the healing process after a hair transplant.
-The hair loss is usually temporary.
-New healthy hairs will grow in alongside the hair that has been transplanted.
-The new hair that grows in will be thin at first and eventually mature to thick healthy hair.
+You should know that shock hair loss is a common side effect of the healing process after a hair transplant.
+Thankfully, the hair loss is usually temporary.
+New healthy hairs will grow in alongside the hair that has been transplanted by the surgeon.
+The new hair that grows in will be thin at first and the hair will eventually mature to thick, healthy hair.

-There is a prescription medication which has shown to help minimize the rate of shock loss that usually occurs after a hair transplant procedure.
-It is now commonly recommended to take this medication for a few months after a hair transplant to prevent shock loss.
-Women who undergo hair restoration surgery may use Rogaine or Minoxidil on the areas of the scalp that are prone to baldness to prevent shock loss.
+There is a prescription medication that has been shown to help minimize the rate of shock loss that usually occurs after a hair transplant procedure is performed by an experienced and board-certified surgeon.
+It is now commonly recommended to take this medication for a few months after a hair transplant in order to prevent shock loss.
+Women who undergo hair restoration surgery may use Rogaine or Minoxidil on the areas of the scalp that are prone to suffering from baldness in order to prevent shock loss.